moorepants/eme150a/content/pages/syllabus.rst

    All class announcements will be sent to your UCD email address and be collected here.
 Check this regularly during the class for important information.
-Assignments
-   You will turn in some or all assignments through smartsite.
-If you have the ability to scan or take a clear photograph of your assignments, you can turn them in digitally.
-Otherwise they must be handed in at the beginning of class on the due date.
-Compress all of your files and documents into a single zip file with your name and section in the file name and attach it to the assignment.
-All documents must be in PDF form.
-Use Inventor's Pack and Go feature for inventor files.
 Chat Room
    Feel free to use the chat room to meet with you peers and group members if you can't all be in one physical place.
 I will be available for chat during